snowex-hackweek/space-station/README.md

 # Space Station

-This is as an example on how teams can structure their project repositories.
+`Space on Humanoids!` - Ross Polmaki

 Thanks to Lindsey Heagey and Joachim Meyer for the template!

 ## Files